elastic/elastic-package/docs/howto/system_testing.md

     password: test
     request_url: http://{{Hostname}}:{{Port}}/testexpectedevents/api
 assert:
-  events_count: 3
+  event_count: 3
 ```

 The `data_stream.vars.request_url` corresponds to a path in the `_dev/deploy/docker/files/config.yml` file

-The `assert.events_count` field corresponds to the expected number of events in the corresponding path in the `_dev/deploy/docker/files/config.yml` file
+The `assert.event_count` field corresponds to the expected number of events in the corresponding path in the `_dev/deploy/docker/files/config.yml` file

 For example